Monetize Your Music On YouTube Without 1,000 Views

 I feel like most artists are demotivated to even bother and burn out quickly because they know the work won’t pay off for a while.

-In fact, there’s even a long stretch of time, YouTube starts fully monetizing your content and keeping 100% of the ad money lol!
+There’s even a long period when YouTube starts fully monetizing your content and keeping 100% of the ad money lol!

 They play dirty!
 So...let’s fight back within their own rules!